partlyhuman/qchord/soundfont/readme.md

 http://www.vogonsdrivers.com/getfile.php?fileid=144
 > DMF format as used by Hoontech is identical to 94B, just rename file.
 TTS format that is sometimes used by Terratec adds a header to the 94B file, but there is a TTS 94B converter available on the Terratec ftp.

+Two great references are retronn.de and http://dosdays.co.uk/topics/wavetable_audio.php

+> Dream released 4 new sound synthesis/processing ICs in March 1998.
+They were the SAM9707, SAM9703, SAM9713 and SAM9733.
+The SAM9707 was a marketed as a direct replacement for the SAM9407 on high-end PC sound cards and the SAM9703 was to replace the SAM9503 on high-end karoake systems.
+The SAM9713 was marketed for use in karaoke systems, and the SAM9733 for low-cost keyboards.

+> The CleanWave 32(TM) is possibly a Roland patchset used without permission.
+Roland took Dream to court over the use of their samples/patches and won.
+On 2nd October 1997, Dream and Crystal Semiconductor acknowledged Roland's copyright in its digital sound recordings.
+Roland then authorised Dream (and its parent company, Atmel) to resell ICs with Roland GS recordings on.
+CleanWave 32 came with 128 GM instruments plus 195 variations, 9 drumsets and 1 sound effects set.

+> Dream also produced a CleanWave 8 (1 MB ROM), CleanWave 16 (2 MB ROM), and CleanWave 64 (8 MB ROM).

 ## Software